pydata/xarray/doc/io.rst

   or ``'float32'``.
 This controls the type of the data written on disk.
 - ``_FillValue``:  Values of ``NaN`` in xarray variables are remapped to this value when saved on disk.
 This is important when converting floating point with missing values to integers on disk, because ``NaN`` is not a valid value for integer dtypes.
-As a default, variables with float types are attributed a ``_FillValue`` of ``NaN`` in the output file, unless explicitly disabled with an encoding ``{'_FillValue': None}``.
+By default, variables with float types are attributed a ``_FillValue`` of ``NaN`` in the output file, unless explicitly disabled with an encoding ``{'_FillValue': None}``.
 - ``scale_factor`` and ``add_offset``: Used to convert from encoded data on disk to